ggomaeng/better-developer-quotes/README.md

 I've met some amazing developers in real life and through React Native Community, and I decided to ask them, <strong>"How do I become a better developer?"</strong>
 Thank you to everyone who took the time to answer these questions with passion!

-This is a compilations of answers I received from them.
+This is a compilation of answers I received from them.
 Some of these quotes are not limited to answers from that specific question.

 Send me an email [@sungwoopark95@gmail.com](mailto:sungwoopark95@gmail.com) if you want to share your word of wisdom with growing developers around the world! :-)